Voltair88/freshkeeperApp/README.md

 # Freshkeeper

-An app that helps you keep track of you'r food items and notifies you when they are near there expiration date.
+This is an app where you can enter an item such as Bread or Milk and its expiration date and the app will keep track of it.
+You can also search for recipes.

+There are alot of components and i dont think i will list all of them but lest start with app.tsx. first i have StatusBar and SafeAreaProvider

 ## Badges